fruit-bat/Hurrican/README.md

 # Prologue by Fruit-Bat
-This is a wonderful game, and I wanted to play it on my Pi 5.
+This is a wonderful game and I wanted to play it on my Pi 5.

 I forked this project to try and fix some rendering artefacts, in particular gaps in the landscape and a bar down the right-hand side of the screen.